jthomasmock/gistillery/README.md

 There are three core functions, providing three steps in the process.
 Take code and upload to a Gist, take a screenshot of it, and then add a image url to the Gist.
 Importantly, steps are not _required_ so you can take existing Gists and use components of these functions rather than having to stick to the end-to-end workflow.

+Please note that for Github Authentication which is required to affect your Gists, you'll need to reference the [`gistr` docs](https://docs.ropensci.org/gistr/reference/gist_auth.html)

+> Generate a personal access token with the gist scope selected, and set it as the GITHUB_PAT environment variable per session using Sys.setenv or across sessions by adding it to your .Renviron file or similar.
+See https://help.github.com/articles/creating-an-access-token-for-command-line-use for help

 ### Step 1

 We can use `gist_upload()` to take code from a file (via `readLines`), from the a `repre`/clipboard via `clipr::read_clip()`, or from a unsaved file via `rstudioapi`.
 Note that it also attaches the Gist URL to the bottom of the code snippet, so when you eventually share the code as an image people can still access copy-pastable code!
 (This is borrowed from `gistfo`, not an original idea)